 2006: Willson-Piper performs on the tracks Martha’s Harbour and Circle on the White Rose Transmission album Bewitched And Bewildered.

 2006: Noctorum contribute a cover version of Buffalo Springfield‘s song Nowadays Clancy Can’t Even Sing, written by Neil Young in 1966, to the 2006 tribute album Five Way Street.
 Listen here:

 2008: He contributes guitar solos to The Gronk‘s Touch The Sun.

-2008: Willson-Piper records the duet Beatles And Stones with Norwegian singer Marte Heggelund for her album Treason.
+2008: Willson-Piper records the duet Beatles And The Stones with Norwegian singer Marte Heggelund for her album Treason.
 Listen here:

 ca. 2012: Willson-Piper is asked to be part of a tribute album to early eighties dark Indie guitar pioneers The Sound.
 The album fell through, but the song (I Can’t Escape Myself) was still recorded.
 Listen here:

 2012: Willson-Piper joins forces with multi-instrumentalist Niko Röhlcke to form MOAT.
 Their self-titled debut album was released in 2013.
 A second album is on the way and will be called Poison Stream.